 The basic assumption adopted based on the practical experience in Croatia so far among the PWSPs that have DMAs established is that the time needed to notice an increase in existing leakages, or the occurrence of new failures (leakages) will be shortened by 50%.
 The total leakage removal time consists of three components - time to notice the leakage, time to identify the leakage micro-location, and time to repair/remove the leakage.
 In the practice in Croatia so far, the majority of time is needed to notice the leakage (around 70% of the total time) and to identify the micro-location of the leakage (around 20% of the total time).
 Therefore, by reducing the time to notice the leakage it is possible to achieve significant water loss reductions.
 With the above assumption of reducing the time to notice leakages by 50%, it is assumed that 20% higher loss reduction efficiency will be achieved due to active leakage control measures.
-In that process, the measure to divide the system into DMAs is attributed a 50% efficiency in relation to the overall impact of reducing the time to notice the occurrence of leakage (the remaining 50% efficiency due to active leakage control measures.
+In that process, the measure to divide the system into DMAs is attributed a 50% efficiency in relation to the overall impact of reducing the time to notice the occurrence of leakage (the remaining 50% efficiency is attributed to the system data improvement measures described above), resulting in a 10% higher loss reduction efficiency due to active leakage control measures.

-The share of the analyzed measure to divide the system into DMAs in total investment costs of all the measures foreseen by this Action Plan is 14.6% (EUR 223,120,000), with the expected efficiency in relation to the total impacts of NRW reduction foreseen by this NLRAP (in relation to the current state) of 4.0%.
+The share of the analyzed measure to divide the system into DMAs in total investment costs of all the measures foreseen by this Action Plan is 13.5% (EUR 223,120,000), with the expected efficiency in relation to the total impacts of NRW reduction foreseen by this NLRAP (in relation to the current state) of 4.0%.